 With homogenous goods and price competition, firms compete mostly for consumers "in the market," meaning that, when a firm raises its price above that of its rival, its customers simply switch to the competitor.
 For the integrated firm M, it means that the sales lost on the retail market transform into sales on the wholesale market, as the rival E needs M's input.
 It follows that M will not accept to serve final consumers at a margin below that it could obtain on the wholesale market, by letting E serve these consumers.
-Letting E0 denote E1 wholesale price, E3 is therefore willing to sell at price E3 only if where c_U and c respectively denote M's upstream and downstream unit costs, and $(w - c_U)x$ represents the wholesale revenue per unit of competitor's retail sale.
+Letting w denote M's wholesale price, M is therefore willing to sell at price p only if where $c_U$ and c respectively denote M's upstream and downstream unit costs, and $(w - c_U) x$ represents the wholesale revenue per unit of competitor's retail sale.

-$$p-c_U-c \geq (w-c_U)x$$ ,
+$$p - c_U - c \ge (w - c_U) x,$$